ovh/svfs/docs/HubiC.md

 SVFS will handle the job of fetching a token from the hubiC API everytime this is necessary using user-defined applications and their credentials.
-It comes with an helper command, `hubic-application` that will handle all the hassle of registring an application in order to use it with svfs (i.e. setting scope, getting request token, getting access token and finally getting your refresh token).
+It comes with a helper command, `hubic-application` that will handle all the hassle of registring an application in order to use it with svfs (i.e. setting scope, getting request token, getting access token and finally getting your refresh token).